 In our article on neurons, we saw how these cells inside the human brain functioned and communicated with each other as well as other body cells.
 Thus, to understand the neuronal function, it was mandatory to know the structure of a neuron.

-Similarly, to understand the functioning of a human brain, it is important to understand the structure and working of the Nervous System.
+Similarly, to understand the functioning of the human brain, it is important to understand the structure and working of the Nervous System.
 The Nervous System performs the function of:

 - receiving sensory input,